 We are subject to interest rate risk on floating interest rate borrowings under our revolving credit facility.
-If LIBOR were to increase, our interest payment obligations on outstanding borrowings would increase, having a negative effect on our cash flow and financial condition.
+If LIBOR were to increase, our interest payment obligations on any then-outstanding borrowings would increase, having a negative effect on our cash flow and financial condition.
+As we currently have no floating interest rate borrowings outstanding, we have no current exposure to interest rate risk.
 We currently do not maintain any hedging contracts that would limit our exposure to variable rates of interest when we have outstanding borrowings.
 Floating rate debt, where the interest rate fluctuates periodically, exposes us to short-term changes in market interest rates.